otienojoseph/alx-low_level_programming/0x14-bit_manipulation/README.md

 - 2-get_bit - Get value at index
 - 3-set_bit - Set bit at index to 1
 - 4-clear_bit - Set bit at index to 0
+- 5-flip_bits - Return number of bits flipped to create new number